|

 1942 St. Casimir celebrated its Golden Jubilee.

-were involved in a scuffle, causing a fire which nearly destroyed the
+in a scuffle, causing a fire which nearly destroyed the organ and

 was broken for the new school addition (Geranium Street side).
-Rev.
+The pastor in 1962 mandated that he

 reduce the $400,000 debt of the parish.